Bishopafl/reactjs-with-laravel/README.md

 ### Project Notes:

 ## Component notes
-`rce` creates a reactClassExportComponent in VS Code - super handy
+- `rce` creates a reactClassExportComponent in VS Code - super handy

-Fragments let you group a list of children without adding extra nodes to the DOM.
+- Fragments let you group a list of children without adding extra nodes to the DOM.

+- Adding `fluid={true}` will set a react container to fluid so it takes up the whole screensize (will need to also zero the padding for the element)